SkylineCommunications/dataminer-docs/develop/TOOLS/TOOLS.md

 > For more information on other DataMiner tools or third-party tools, refer to the [user guide](xref:DataminerTools) or [DataMiner Dojo](https://community.dataminer.services/documentation/category/resources/tools/).

 > [!NOTE]
-> For more information on other CI/CD related activities (GIT, Gerrit, Jenkins, Github, Workflows), refer to our [CI/CD Documentation](xref:CICD).
+> For more information on other CI/CD-related activities (GIT, Gerrit, Jenkins, Github, Workflows), refer to our [CI/CD documentation](xref:CICD).